ptava/postprocess4validation/README.md

 - [ ] Rebuild lost tests suite

 <!-- [![PyPI version](https://img.shields.io/pypi/v/postprocess4validation.svg)](https://pypi.org/project/postProcess4Validation/) -->

 <!-- [![Python Version](https://img.shields.io/pypi/pyversions/postprocess4validation.svg)](https://pypi.org/project/postProcess4Validation/) -->
 <!-- [![License](https://img.shields.io/github/license/ptava/postprocess4validation.svg)](https://github.com/ptava/postProcess4Validation/blob/main/LICENSE) -->

+Notes:

+⭓ there are a lot of solutions/workarounds that seems to be stupidly complicated

+⭓ data loader implementation for both quantitative and qualitative packages is bad

+⭓ the more i look in the code the more i see that it should be refactored

 ## Overview